23 March 2023

 Liquidation Event Proceeds = USD 100 million

-(iii) Other important practises regarding Liquidation Preferences:
+(iii) Other important practices regarding Liquidation Preferences:

 a.
 Standard Seniority Liquidation Preference: This is a structure followed by most early-stage companies.
 Here, the liquidation preferences are honored in reverse order from the latest investment round to the earliest.
 Thus, the Series B investors would receive their liquidation preference amount before the Series A investors, who, in turn, would receive their liquidation preference amount before Series Seed investors, etc.

 b.
-Pari-Passu Seniority: This practise gives all preferred investors equal seniority status, meaning that all investors would share in at least some part of the proceeds.
+Pari-Passu Seniority: This practice gives all preferred investors equal seniority status, meaning that all investors would share in at least some part of the proceeds.
 If the proceeds from a sale cannot cover every investors’ liquidation preference, the payouts are made in proportion to the amount of money invested (which does not necessarily correlate to ownership).

 c.
 Tiered Seniority: This can be thought of as a hybrid between standard and pari-passu seniority.
 With tiered seniority, investors from different funding rounds are grouped into distinct seniority levels that follow the standard seniority format.
 However, within each tier the payouts follow the pari-passu format.

-What Founders need to understand:
+What Founders need to understand

 To sum up, the two most important attributes of the Liquidation Preference terms are “preference” and “participation”.
 The preference controls the proceeds that are paid to the investor before they are required to share and the participation controls how any subsequent sharing happens.